 Again, there’s no way to mathematically put a value on the pain and suffering that a catastrophic injury victim endures.
 However, financial compensation is the best the legal system has to offer, so a value has to be calculated.
 The types of things that are considered when determining the amount of money an injury victim should be awarded include the amount of physical pain the victim had to endure, how much emotional stress the victim went through, and the loss of enjoyment in life they’ve suffered.
 Loss of enjoyment can cover anything from not being able to take a walk in the park and raise a child to the inability to travel or be intimate with their spouse.
 All of the little things in life that have been taken from them because of the accident can be taken into account when determining loss of enjoyment compensation.

 You have to be aware of the statute of limitations in your state when you’re attempting to recover damages and financial compensation.
 For instance, catastrophic injury law in California includes a statute of limitation of two years.
-In other words, if you don’t hire a personal injury attorney in California within two years of your accident or injury, you can’t take your case to court or recover lost wages, compensation for pain and suffering, and other entitlements.
+In other words, if you don’t hire a catastrophic injury lawyer or attorney in California within two years of your accident or injury, you can’t take your case to court or recover lost wages, compensation for pain and suffering, and other entitlements.
 And if your suit is against a government entity, the statute of limitations is substantially less!
 It’s important to act quickly when you’re the victim of a catastrophic injury so you don’t lose the financial compensation to which you are legally entitled.

 The Bottom Line

 Catastrophic injuries can cause serious repercussions for those who are affected.
-It’s important to consult with a personal injury attorney to make sure that you’re receiving the full compensation you’re entitled to under the law.
+It’s important to consult with a catastrophic injury lawyer or attorney to make sure that you’re receiving the full compensation you’re entitled to under the law.
 The legal system is complex and difficult to navigate, so don’t try to go it alone or let your insurance company handle it.
 Instead, hire a dedicated, experienced personal injury lawyer to help you obtain the compensation you deserve so you can get back to your life.